junxit/us-congress-bills-113/metadata.md

 - 2014-06-20 — Message on Senate action sent to the House.
 - 2014-06-20 — Received in the House.
 - 2014-06-20 — Referred to the House Committee on Natural Resources.
+- 2014-06-24 — Referred to the Subcommittee Indian and Alaska Native Affairs.
+- 2014-07-15 — Subcommittee Hearings Held.
+- 2014-07-30 — Committee Consideration and Mark-up Session Held.
+- 2014-07-30 — Ordered to be Reported by Voice Vote.
+- 2014-07-30 — Subcommittee Indian and Alaska Native Affairs Discharged.
+- 2014-09-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-09-15 — Considered under suspension of the rules. (consideration: CR H7485)
+- 2014-09-15 — DEBATE - The House proceeded with forty minutes of debate on S. 1603.
+- 2014-09-15 — Mr. Hastings (WA) moved to suspend the rules and pass the bill.
+- 2014-09-15 — Placed on the Union Calendar, Calendar No. 437.
+- 2014-09-15 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-590.
+- 2014-09-15 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-590.